zostay/RakuWAPI/README.md

 The `p6wx.cleanup` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
 If set to `True` it tells the application that the server supports running cleanup handlers after the request is complete.

 The `p6wx.cleanup.handlers` environment variable MUST be provided if the `p6wx.cleanup` flag is set.
 This MUST an [Array](http://doc.perl6.org/type/Array).
-The application adds cleanup handlers to the list by putting [Callable](http://doc.perl6.org/type/Callable)s into the Array (usually by `push`ing).
+The application adds cleanup handlers to the array by putting [Callable](http://doc.perl6.org/type/Callable)s into the Array (usually by `push`ing).
 Each handler will be given a copy of the `%env` as the first argument.
+The server MUST run these handlers, but only after the application has completely finished returning the response and any response payload.

 If the server supports harikiri mode, it SHOULD allow the cleanup handlers to invoke harikiri mode if they set `p6wx.hariki.commit` (see 3.5).